 3. Link your tax-saving investments to a long-term goal like retirement.

-4. In equity funds, multi-cap funds are the best option as they can invest across all market caps.
+4. In equity funds, flexi-cap funds are the best option as they can invest across all market caps.

 5. Avoid investing in property as it is illiquid and generates low returns.